 Step 2: Do Not Slam on the Brakes

 One of the biggest problems that many people face when they begin to skid in a car is that their natural tendency and inclination is to pound on the brakes of the vehicle immediately.
 This is not a good way to deal with your vehicle and to stay in control.
 Slamming on the brakes will lock up the tires in the back of the car and will cause them to have even less of a chance to regain traction.

 Step 3: Tap the Brakes Lightly and Frequently

 Instead of slamming down on the brakes, use your foot to tap on the brake pedal lightly and frequently.
 This will engage the brakes periodically and will help you to regain some traction and to also slow the car down.
-It will not, however, cause you to lock the rear wheels of the vehicle up.
+It will not, however, cause you to lock the rear wheels of the vehicle.

-By using these safety tactics, you can turn a car skidding into a relatively safe vehicle.
+By using these safety tactics, you can turn a skidding car into a relatively safe vehicle.
 While it may not always be possible to eliminate the possibility of a car skidding, with the proper training you can maintain your composure and safety.